markean/aimz/README.md

 # Clean up posterior predictive samples saved to disk during `.predict()`
 im.cleanup()
 ```
-> The `.fit()` step can be skipped if pre-trained variational inference results or posterior samples are available.
+> The training step can be skipped if pre-trained variational inference results or posterior samples are available.
 These can be integrated into the `ImpactModel`, allowing `.predict()` to be available subsequently.

 ### Example 2: Causal Network with Confounder
 This example illustrates a simple causal network.
 The variable `Z` has a direct causal effect on the outcome `Y`, while both are influenced by a shared confounder, `C`.
 An additional variable, `X`, is an observed exogenous factor that influences `Z` but has no direct effect on `Y`.